Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 Despite the cold wind, my father and I had a blast with the ruins.
 So many interesting motives for pics, and few tourists around to spoil them.
 Here's a bit more about the history of the Hanstein.

-I got another one. *grin* It's fun collecting them.
+I got another church. *grin* It's fun collecting them.

 St. Mary Church, Heiligenstadt